 PCI Compliance

-• Sprinklr cases, transcripts, and AI++ outputs never contain card numbers.
-PCI scope stays narrow.
+Sprinklr cases, transcripts, and AI++ outputs never contain card numbers.
+PCI scope stays narrow on the lighter SAQ-A path.

-For Sprinklr customers in regulated verticals — financial services, insurance, healthcare, telco, government — Shuttle is built to keep certified scope tight while supporting enterprise-scale CX operations.
+For Sprinklr customers in regulated verticals, financial services, insurance, healthcare, telco, government, Shuttle is built to keep certified scope tight while supporting enterprise-scale CX operations.
+Full compliance documentation is in the security docs.

 For Solution Providers and Sprinklr Partner Program Members

-If you're a Sprinklr Partner Program member or SI deploying Sprinklr Service for clients, Shuttle is the payment layer that plugs in alongside your build.
-We support white-label deployment, multi-PSP routing across your client portfolio (each client keeps their preferred acquirer), and partner-friendly commercials.
-Shuttle works across both Sprinklr's voice channel and digital channels with a single integration.
+If you're a Sprinklr Partner Program member or SI deploying Sprinklr Service for clients, Shuttle is the payment layer you can build alongside your delivery.
+We support multi-PSP routing across your client portfolio (each client keeps their preferred acquirer) and partner-friendly commercials.
+Shuttle's voice capture runs via Twilio Pay, and payment links cover Sprinklr's digital channels; you build the agent-side interface against Shuttle's APIs.
 For partnership conversations, book a discovery call.

 Use Cases